-On September 22, 2012 First Lady Michelle Obama addressed the Congressional Black Caucus at their Phoenix Awards grand gala, and what she had to say will give you a glimpse behind the curtain.
+On September 22, 2012 First Lady Michelle Obama addressed the Congressional Black Caucus at their Phoenix Awards grand gala, and what she had to say will give you a glimpse behind the iron curtain of the far democrat left.
 This excerpt is indicative of the tone of the speech and bears some scrutiny

 It is not only black children who “languish” in these supposed crumbling schools.
 The obesity problem is not limited to blacks alone.
 The issues are universal to all Americans.

 And as far as opportunity?
 There are 23 Million Americans out of work and no one believes that they are all black.
 To be sure the black unemployment rate is higher but you can account for some of that by location.
 Most blacks live in the inner city and most jobs today are not in the cities.
 A prime example of that is the City of Camden NJ.
 There is little opportunity for work in the city.
 Campbell’s Foods (you know the soup) is headquartered there but outside of that there is little prospect for work.
 Where are the people of that city going to turn?
 Drugs and Crime are all over the city and the death rate that goes with it.

 What court case do we bring on their behalf?
 What laws can be passed to end those wrongs?

 You see, today, the connection between our laws and our lives isn’t always as obvious as it was 50 or 150 years ago.
 And as a result, it’s sometimes easy to assume that the battles in our courts and our legislatures have all been won.
 It’s tempting to turn our focus solely to what’s going on in our own lives and our own families, and just leave it at that.